Siblings Of Children With Special Needs: The Unspoken!

 2.Teach them humour

 We can’t always choose what we look at, but we can surely choose how we look at it.
 Having a child or sibling with disability is a not always a situation people dream about, but it is also not something that is beyond Tragic.
 Teach them about the importance of humour in life.
 You are his/ her greatest Role Model.
 If you complain about the difficulties, problems, challenges and how unfortunate your situation is, then it is more than likely that your child will experience all or more of that.
-However, if you treat the difficulties as a challenge and your house has more laughter and humor than tears or whining than you sure are giving your child one of the greatest gifts of his life.
+However, if you treat the difficulties as a challenge and your house has more laughter and humour than tears or whining, than you sure are giving your child one of the greatest gifts of his life.
 Share funny tales about your childhood; keep funny names of family members or routine actions.
-My Son calls my daughter “General N. Bomb” and laughs how she is the most dangerous weapon of all!!
+My Son laughs about how her down syndrome is infecting all of us and we are all slowly getting a little slow!
+He calls her “Food Bomb” and jokes how she is the most dangerous weapon of all who one day is going to finish all food from this earth!
 So laugh it out and keep it funny because ‘Behaviour is not taught, its Caught’!

 3. Educate

-The common misconception of thinking that our kids are too young to understand ‘the disability’ have no basis and allowing it to be a secret can prove to be disastrous because the ‘typical’ child would not understand why his parents are paying all the attention to his brother/ sister.
-They surely would know something is different but it is always better to educate, try acknowledging his concerns and tell them in the way they will understand.
-After all kids are always smarter than we think they are and who knows in the process, you might gain a new perspective.
+The common misconception of thinking that our kids are too young to understand ‘the disability’ have no basis and allowing the diagnosis to be a secret can prove to be disastrous, because your ‘neuro-typical’ child would not be able to understand why his parents are paying all the attention to his brother/ sister.
+He/she would surely know something is different and will keep on wondering unless you as parents educate him, try acknowledging his concerns and tell him in the most simple and scientific way.
+Trust that our kids are smarter than we think and you’ll be proven right.

 248067_10200686131268141_1105030973_n